-- By collecting rent from Peter, rather than placing Peter in direct privity with the owner by adding him as a signatory to the lease, Daniel acted as a sublessor, and Peter became his sublessee (or subtenant).
+- Daniel acted as a sublessor by collecting rent from Peter rather than placing Peter in direct privity with the owner by adding him as a signatory to the lease, and Peter became his sublessee (or subtenant).

-- Because the ordinance defines a landlord to include any person who serves as a sublessor, Daniel was required to follow all the requirements of the Residential Landlord and Tenant Ordinance.
+- Because the ordinance defines a landlord to include any person who serves as a sublessor, Daniel was required to follow all the Residential Landlord and Tenant Ordinance requirements.

-Needless to say, things ended badly for Daniel, who believed he was simply doing a favor for an old friend by inviting him to become a “roommate” in his Chicago apartment.
+Things ended badly for Daniel, who believed he was doing a favor for an old friend by inviting him to become a “roommate” in his Chicago apartment.
 But the kicker is that there's no such thing as a “roommate” under Chicago law.
-A roommate is a either a tenant or a subtenant.
+A roommate is either a tenant or a subtenant.
 The moral of the story is that anytime you provide a “dwelling unit” in exchange for payment, you're going into the apartment renting business and incurring a risk of substantial liability if you fail to follow the provisions of the Chicago Residential Landlord and Tenant Ordinance.